MathisMARION/wisun-br-linux/HIF.md

     Length of the next field (can be 0 if `status != 0`).
 Maximum value is 2047.

  - `uint8_t payload[]`
     15.4 ack frame.
-Can contains data if EDFE is enabled.
+Contains data if EDFE is enabled.

  - `uint64_t timestamp_mac_us`
-    The timestamp (relative to the date of the RCP reset) when the frame have been received on the device.
+    The timestamp (relative to the date of the RCP reset) when the frame has been received on the device.

  - `uint32_t delay_mac_buffers_us`
-    Duration the frame spend in the MAC buffer before to access to the RF hardware. `timestamp_mac_us + delay_mac_buffer_us` give the timestamp of the beginning of the first tentative to send the frame.
+    Time spent by the frame in the MAC buffer before accessing the RF hardware. `timestamp_mac_us + delay_mac_buffer_us` give the timestamp of the beginning of the first tentative to send the frame.

  - `uint32_t delay_rf_us`
-    Duration the frame spend in the RF hardware before to successfully send the frame. `timestamp_mac_us + delay_mac_buffer_us + delay_rf_us` give the time when the frame has started to be sent.
+    Time spent by the frame in the RF hardware before successful transmission.
+    `timestamp_mac_us + delay_mac_buffer_us + delay_rf_us` give the time when
+    the frame has started to be sent.

  - `uint16_t duration_tx_us`
     Effective duration of the frame on the air. `timestamp_mac_us +